hbctraining/scRNA-seq_online/activities/day1_polls.md

 1. Choose the most appropriate analysis.
 You FACS sort your samples for a cell type of interest and would like to determine the DE of gene isoforms.
     - i.
 Bulk RNA-seq
     - i. scRNA-seq

-1. During sample preparation of scRNA-seq samples, which of the following DOES NOT result in technical variation:

-    - Differing percentages of cellular transcripts captured
-    - Cellular RNA degradation
-    - Cell death
-    - Preparing the library  for one group of samples on one day and another group of samples on another day.
-    - A large number of genes without counts in each cell